 Providing clear and timely guidance makes patients feel supported even before they step into your clinic.
 It also reduces administrative load, saves staff time, and ensures a smooth intake process.

-- Strengthening Retention With Better Patient Engagement
+- Strengthening Retention with Better Patient Engagement

 - Annual checkup reminders